Writing Online; Tips for Newbies Part VI

 Contact the Admin?
 Yah.
 Waste of time.

-As soon as you reach the stage you need to contact the Admin.... well, you can send emails, but they won't be answered.
+As soon as you reach the stage you need to contact the Admin.... leave.

 When a site, such as the now defunct Literacybase, wants to cut your output, it will claim that your work was 'plagiarised'.